hudson-trading/corral/doc/05_reference.md

   patiently for all tasks that were started in it to exit; `cancel` will cancel them instead (but still wait for them to exit in response).

-* `void Nursery::start(Task<void>)`
+* `void Nursery::start(auto callable, auto... args)`
-  : Start a task in the nursery.
+  : Start `std::invoke(callable, args...)` (which must yield an awaitable) in the nursery.
 It will not actually start executing until the next `co_await` point is reached.

-* `void Nursery::start(Awaitable<void> auto&&)`
-  : Overload of `start()` for other awaitable types, which wraps the awaitable in an async function and ensures that the awaitable lives as long as the resulting task does.
-Typical use case: passing an async lambda (without the parentheses) in order to run a task with captures.
+The callable and its arguments will be moved into storage that remains valid until the task completes. `std::ref()` and `std::cref()` may be used to pass arguments by reference, if the caller takes responsibility for the referents' lifetimes; generally only objects defined outside the nursery block can safely be passed by reference.

 * `void Nursery::cancel()`
   : Request cancellation of all tasks in the nursery, including those that